ODonnchadha/react-18-next-js-playbook/README.md

             - Next.js does not allow for global in just *any* component.
             - Call-to-action styles.
     - CSS modules:
+        - *.module.css.
+        - NOTE: Class names cannot have hyphens in them as we are accessing them as JavaScript properties.
+            - Use camelCase instead.
     - Images?
 Interesting.

 - PAGE-BASED ROUTING: